 Well I must have.
 I am still in the profession – 25 years later.

 You may be wondering what did (still do), and how did I overcome any concerns – perhaps more importantly what tips can I share for today’s project managers?

 In no particular order – just 3 for now:

 - Be certain of your information – checking your information and being certain of its validity will mean you will give the impression of confidence (even if you don’t feel it!)

 - If you have done your homework – remember that you know as much, if not more, about your project or programme as others in the room, and

 - Everyone feels like you at some point in your career – they just might have forgotten that small fact!
 I know I did.

+What is your view of IWD from a female business leaders perspective?
 If you would like to know more, please drop me a line.
-You can contact me at: email@example.com
+You can contact me at: firstname.lastname@example.org